Budgeting

 A household budget is an essential part of taking control of your personal finances.
-Your ideal household budget percentage will help you allocate income to necessities, recreation, and finally, savings.
+Your ideal household budget percentage will help you allocate income to necessities, recreation, and, finally, savings.
+According to CNBC, 53% of Americans say that learning how to budget their money and track their expenses is the most valuable financial lesson they have learned!1

 There is an ideal breakdown that can work for many households!